BIRMINGHAM EYE EMERGENCY DEPARTMENT SERVICES

 Refer to a subspecialty service for review in their clinic.

-Back to their local hospital (see patient postcode) - ask reception to fax urgent letter to arrange appointment
+Back to their local hospital (see patient postcode) - ask reception to email urgent Medisoft entry/letter to arrange appointment.

-Please indicate on Medisoft and advised patient to go to the reception desk to make the relevant appointment as well as ticking on the sheet note for ED review / PCFU / Modality / subspecialist review.
+Please indicate on Medisoft and advised patient to go to the reception desk to make the relevant appointment as well as ticking on the sheet note for ED review / FU / PCFU / subspecialist clinic review / refer back to local hospital.

 HOW DO I HANDOVER A PATIENT WHEN MY SHIFT IS OVER?